Data Recovery and Digital Forensic Services South Africa

 Advanced data recovery, forensic data recovery, digital forensic investigations, incident response (DFIR) and OSINT from most digital data storage devices, locations and operating systems including from working, and non-working servers, NAS and RAID volumes, PC (personal computer) and laptop hard disk drives (HDD), external hard drives, solid state drives (SSD), Mobile Devices (smartphones, mobile phones tablets, PDA's and cellular phones), backup tapes (tape cartridges), CDs and DVDs, memory sticks (flash drives), SD cards, email platforms, databases, online (cloud) and offline platforms, networks, the surface, deep and the dark web.

-Our facilities include data recovery and data destruction specific test and repair tools, equipment and software, including a class 100 clean room for the stripping, rebuilding and recovery of all types of electronic media including, tapes, server drives, RAID volumes, PC and laptop hard disk and solid state drives, mobile devices, server drives, flash memory as well as mobile device memory chips.
-This, combined with a team of experienced data recovery professionals, working in a secure environment, working under a non-disclosure agreement will give your data the best possible chance of being revived or destroyed in full confidentiality as fast and in a good condition as possible.
+Our facilities include data recovery and data destruction specific test and repair tools, equipment and software, including a class 100 clean room for the stripping, rebuilding and recovery of all types of electronic media including, PC and laptop hard disk and solid state drives, mobile devices, server drives, flash memory as well as magnetic tapes.
+This, combined with a team of experienced data recovery professionals, working in a secure environment under a non-disclosure agreement will give your data the best possible chance of being revived or destroyed in full confidentiality as fast and in a good condition as possible.